Truncated tetrahedron: Related polyhedra

 The truncated tetrahedron can be found in the construction of polyhedra.
-For example, the augmented truncated tetrahedron is a Johnson solid constructed from a truncated tetrahedron by attaching triangular cupola onto its hexagonal face.
-The triakis truncated tetrahedron is a polyhedron constructed from a truncated tetrahedron by adding three tetrahedra onto its triangular faces, as interpreted by the name "triakis".
+For example, the augmented truncated tetrahedron is a Johnson solid constructed from a truncated tetrahedron by attaching a triangular cupola onto one hexagonal face.
+The triakis truncated tetrahedron is a polyhedron constructed from a truncated tetrahedron by adding three tetrahedra onto its triangular faces, as implied by the name "triakis".
 It is classified as plesiohedron, meaning it can tessellate in three-dimensional space known as honeycomb; an example is triakis truncated tetrahedral honeycomb.